A community garden is a single piece of land gardened collectively by a group of people – here is how we make this space work:

 Brown waste is easily collected from the horse stables at the Equestrian Centre near Fox Studios.
 Take a fork or shovel and some bags.
 When you drive in to the Equestrian Centre follow the road around to the left until you see some big 240L sulo bins lined up in a row.
 These bins are full of wood shavings, rice hulls, straw, horse manure and all sorts of great biodegradable brown waste.

 Clean straw can be collected from Kensington Produce, 2 Meadow Way, Banksmeadow NSW 2019 (02) 9666 7755.
 Take some bags with you and you can collect loose straw, hay, and lucerne.
 They appreciate a small donation to go towards charity.
+(Call them first to check)

 THE TOOLS & THE SHED